How to prevent hair loss in winter?

 Conclusion

-Hair loss in winter is a natural phenomenon linked to cold, seasonal changes and other external factors.
-By adopting an appropriate routine, taking care of your diet and consulting if necessary, you can preserve your hair.
+Hair loss during the winter season is a natural phenomenon linked to the cold, seasonal changes, and other external factors.
+By adopting a suitable routine with anti-hair loss shampoos , you can preserve your hair.

-The fall peaks in autumn and early winter.
+The decline reaches its peak in autumn and early winter.

-If the hair loss is excessive or regrowth is slow, consult a specialist.
+If hair loss is excessive or regrowth is delayed, consult a specialist.

-Is it the season to lose your hair?
+Is it the season for losing your hair?

-Yes, seasonal changes, especially from fall to winter, disrupt the hair's natural cycle.
-During these periods, hair enters more of a resting phase, which leads to seasonal hair loss.
-This trend is completely normal and results from climatic variations such as cold weather and reduced natural light.
-However, with the right care, it is possible to limit these effects.
+Yes, seasonal changes, especially the transition from autumn to winter, disrupt the natural hair growth cycle.
+During these periods, hair enters a more resting phase, leading to seasonal hair loss.
+This is perfectly normal and results from climatic variations such as cold weather and reduced sunlight.
+However, with appropriate care, it is possible to minimize these effects.

 What deficiency causes hair loss?